Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/COVID19TrendPrediction/covid_spread_prediction_todo.md

 * how to run gpu on windows?
     * can I set up gpu to be run on windows?

+* figure out how to plot 7 days ahead.
+    * not important

 # Waiting

 * ask people from fiver for gpu setup help